spookyGh0st/beatwalls/docs/changelog/README.md

 ## planned Features

+- More Noodle Wallstructures
+- better logging and feedback of errors
 - better map loading
 - name globbing
 - faster runtime
-- More Noodle Wallstructures
 - better curve
 - modules
 - vsc plugin
-- syntax checker
 - formatter

 ## v1.0.0

+__TONS OF STUFF, REREAD THE DOCUMENTATION

 __Fancy new Documentations__
 - it looks good now and hopefully is helpful